sebeaumont/sdmlab/hsdm/README.md

 for encoding richer relationships other than co-occurrence have also been proposed. [@plate1995holographic] and [@cohen2010logical] illustrate how these might be achieved.
-The models go beyond the already extremely powerful ability to perform large scale [SVD](http://en.wikipedia.org/wiki/Singular_value_decomposition) based dimensional reduction problems, such as [PCA](http://en.wikipedia.org/wiki/Principal_component_analysis)
+The models go beyond the already useful ability to effectively perform large scale [SVD](http://en.wikipedia.org/wiki/Singular_value_decomposition) based dimensional reduction problems, such as [PCA](http://en.wikipedia.org/wiki/Principal_component_analysis)